-Speeches can be really tough to prepare for, get psyched up about, and deliver.
+A bout of public speaking can be really tough to prepare for, get psyched up about, and deliver.
 Lots of people get stuck putting their message together, never get comfortable up on stage, or struggle to connect with their audience.
 This article will address these three main concerns.

 The points that we’re talking about here are included in a free resource that will help boost your public speaking skills.
 Click on the link below to get your copy now:

 The process of creating a speech can be very different from one person to the next.
 Some people build PowerPoint slide decks, others write cue cards, some prepare pages of texts…the possibilities are endless!
 However you set up your speech, keep this mind: the format should feel really good to you.
 If you are not comfortable with your own presentation, it will show up almost instantly.
 It’s your speech, so make it truly yours.

 How can you effectively outline a talk?
 As long as you have a core idea that you’d like to share (which could be a topic for a whole other post), one of the simplest ways of constructing a talk looks like this: